 There is no doubt that since 1970s the process of financial deregulation and financialization has radically changed the way financial institutions work and interact with the real economy, at least with respect to the prototype of the monetary circuit scheme considered above.
-In Figure 13, we portray an amended monetary circuit in which we try to introduce some relevant changes that have
+In Figure 13, we portray an amended monetary circuit in which we try to introduce some relevant changes that have affected the financial side of the economy in the last three decades.7 Our representation of a modern financialized economy heavily hinges upon the emerging literature on the shadow bank system (Adrian and Shin, 2010; Adrian and Ashcraft, 2012; Gorton, 2012; Gorton and Metrick, 2009 and 2010, Stein, 2010).
+Herein we list up some points of departures from our description of a financialized economy, as reported in figure 13, with respect to the traditional monetary circuit illustrated in figure 12.

-First, similarly to Figure 12, interactions between the financial sphere and the real side of the economy are portrayed through black continuous arrows.
-On the contrary, black dotted arrows stand for burgeoning financial relationships inside the financial system.
+First, similarly to Figure 12, interactions between the financial sphere and the real side of the economy are portrayed through black arrows.
+On the contrary, red arrows stand for burgeoning financial relationships inside the financial system.
 In this regard, what is changed with respect to Figure 12 is the intensity of some financial-real side relationships and/or their causal direction.
 On the right hand side of Figure 13, the bold lines between commercial banks and households stand for the expansion of consumption loans and mortgages, and the ensuing increase in households' debt exposure towards the financial system (see Orhangazi, 2011; Passarella and Sawyer, 2013; Passarella, 2014).
 On the left-hand side of Figure 13, bold lines between non-financial businesses and the financial system now go both ways instead of being one-way.
 The logic is that several non-financial companies, in particular big corporations, have moved from being 'deficit units' searching for external finance into 'surplus units' running financial surpluses.
 Non-financial firms have diverted an increasing amount of resources towards the acquisition of financial assets instead of financing physical investment (Stockhammer, 2004; Crotty, 2005; Orhangazi, 2008 and 2011; Demir, 2009; Passarella, 2014).